elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 "This will be seen"
 ```

+In the example above, the `do` else `else` blocks make up the keyword list.
 It happens that `do` blocks are nothing more than a syntax convenience on top of keyword lists.
 We can rewrite the above to:

 ```elixir
 iex> if true, do: "This will be seen", else: "This won't" "This will be seen"
 ```

 Pay close attention to both syntaxes.
-The second example uses keyword lists, exactly as in the `String.trim/3` example, so we separate each key-value pair with commas and each key is followed by `:`.
+The second example uses keyword lists, exactly as in the `String.split/3` example, so we separate each key-value pair with commas and each key is followed by `:`.
 In the `do`-blocks, we use bare words, such as `do`, `else`, and `end`, and separate them by a newline.
 They are useful precisely when writing blocks of code.
 Most of the time, you will use the block syntax, but it is good to know they are equivalent.

 The fact the block syntax is equivalent to keywords means we only need few data structures to represent the language, keeping it simple overall.
 We will come back to this topic when discussing [optional syntax](optional-syntax.md) and [meta-programming](../meta-programming/quote-and-unquote.md).